11BelowStudio/HECC-IT/Technical Documentation/Final version development.md

 project were lost, and I was able to get back to work on this project relatively easily (after a slight delay waiting for the replacement hardware to arrive and then getting these replacements installed/set up).

-## Part 1: The improvements to the HECCIN' Game
+## 4.1: The improvements to the HECCIN' Game

 One of the first things I did during term 2 was start making improvements to the HECCIN' Game itself, such as adding support for markdown formatting and conditional statements.
 The discussion of these